opennetworkinglab/aether-docs/edge_deployment/enb_installation.rst

 * Gateway address: 192.168.251.1

 The IP address in this menu is the IP address for the WAN port.
-The Gateway address is the TOST IP address.
+The Gateway address is the SD-Fabric IP address.
 After pushing those values on the network configuration page, click the `Save` button at the bottom.

 .. note::